-oxdot Where the applicant is unable to certify to any of the statements in this Certifications form, he or she shall attach ar explanation to this application regarding the particular statement that cannot be certified.
-Please check the box if an explanation is attached to this application.
+□ Where the applicant is unable to certify to any of the statements in this Certifications form, he or she shall atto an explanation to this application regarding the particular statement that cannot be certified.
+Please check the bo f an explanation is attached to this application.
 Please note that the applicant is still required to sign the Certifications form to certify to all the other applicable statements.

-fines, imprisonment, debarment from participating in federal grants or contracts, and/or any other remedy available by law.
-I certify that the assurances provided are true and accurate to the best of my knowledge.
-Signature of Law Enforcement Executive/Agency Executive Date (For your electronic signature, please type in your name) ] Signature of Government Executive/Financial Official Date (For your electronic signature, please type in your name) ]
+False statements or claims made in connection with COPS Office awards may result in fines, imprisonment, debarment from participating in federal awards or contracts, and/or any other remedy available by law. certify that the assurances provided are true and accurate to the best of my knowledge.
+Elections or other selections of new officials will not relieve the recipient entity of its obligations under this award.
+Signature of Law Enforcement Executive/Agency Executive Date (For your electronic signature, please type in your name) Signature of Government Executive/Financial Official Date (For your electronic signature, please type in your name)